Cisco to buy cloud-networking start-up Meraki for $1.2 billion

 Meraki's Chief Executive Sanjit Biswas said in a letter to employees posted on the company website that Cisco had approached the company several weeks ago.

-The company's founders had at first rejected the offer in favour of continuing Meraki's strategy aimed at an initial public listing.
+The company's founders had at first rejected the offer in favor of continuing Meraki's strategy aimed at an initial public listing.

 "After several weeks of consideration, we decided late last week that joining Cisco was the right path for Meraki," Biswas said.